apache/nuttx/configs/sure-pic32mx/README.txt

-        CONFIG_USBDEV=y               : NuttX USB device support is enabled CONFIG_PIC32MX_USBDEV=y       : The PIC32MX USB device driver is built CONFIG_UART1_SERIAL_CONSOLE=n : There is no serial console CONFIG_UART2_SERIAL_CONSOLE=n :
+        CONFIG_USBDEV=y               : NuttX USB device support is enabled CONFIG_PIC32MX_USBDEV=y       : The PIC32MX USB device driver is built CONFIG_DEV_CONSOLE=n          : /dev/console does not exist on power up
+        CONFIG_UART1_SERIAL_CONSOLE=n : There is no serial console CONFIG_UART2_SERIAL_CONSOLE=n :
         CONFIG_CDCACM=y               : The CDC/ACM serial device class is enabled
         CONFIG_CDCACM_CONSOLE=y       : The CDC/ACM serial device is the console

-      Using the Prolifics PL2303 Emulation
+    3. Using the Prolifics PL2303 Emulation

       You could also use the non-standard PL2303 serial device instead of the standard CDC/ACM serial device by changing: